-Fabulous Fall Picture Books
+Fabulous Fall Picture Books for Preschool and Kindergarten

 Today’s post highlights picture books that beautifully celebrate Fall and the changes it brings to the world around us.
 Lush green trees and fields gradually change to yellow, gold, orange and red.
 Pumpkins, squash and corn ripen while cooler breezes blow and the days shorten.